Last Updated: March 21, 2022

 6. Select Your Inventory

-As mentioned above, this will be a major expense.
+As mentioned above, inventory will be a major expense when starting a liquor store.
 It will also define the kind of liquor store that you operate, so choose wisely.
 Start by stocking inventory that will move quickly.
 The cash flow will allow you to invest in various directions, making your shelves more interesting and drawing in customers to your new liquor store.

 A good liquor store has a thoughtful and well-designed structure to the store itself and the placement of products.
 Set up a path that you’d like customers to follow and research pricing and shelving strategies.
-Give plenty of attention to your point of sale (POS) marketing strategies, too.
+Pay plenty of attention to your POS marketing strategies, too.
 This area is a great spot to place products that pad your average transaction value.